 You can create filesystems with block sizes ranging from 512 bytes to a maximum of the filesystem page size.
-The filesystem page size is a kernel compile option and may be set to 4K, 8K, or 16K.
+The filesystem page size is a kernel compile option and may be set to 4K on x86\64 systems or to 4K, 8K, or 16K on ia64 systems.